maxmurdoch/flock/src/pages/commercial.md

       fromPrice: £4.95
       policyFeatureList:
         - text: On-demand cover from 1-8 hours
-        - text: In-flight drone and accessory insurance
+        - text: In-flight equipment insurance
+        - text: Public Liability insurance
         - text: Fly anywhere in the UK
         - text: Customise your cover flight-by-flight
         - text: Pay for insurance only when you fly